AdobeDocs/experience-platform.en/help/rtcdp/partner-data/offsite-retargeting.md

 IMAGE

 You've now successfully created an audience that looks for high intensity visitors who have a partner-provided ID but have not yet signed up for your site.
-Name your audience and select **Save** to finish creating your audience.
+Name your audience "Retargeting Unauthenticated Users" and select **Save** to finish creating your audience.

 ## Activate your audience